-The site will be reclaimed to an open space condition suitable for future development as allowed under the County Zoning Ordinance for "Hillside" districts at reclamation.
+The site will be reclaimed to an open space condition suitable for future development as allowed under the County Zoning Ordinance for "Hillside" districts.
 The County "Hillside" district allows by right uses such as general agriculture, livestock, agricultural accessory structures and uses, nurseries, consumer recycling facilities, and wineries.
 A variety of other uses are allowed subject to a use permit.
 After mining is complete, all temporary structures and mining and processing equipment will be removed, finished slopes will be graded and engineered where necessary, fill will be imported and used to backfill the quarry floor and slopes to reclamation specifications, and revegetation of the entire quarry site will be performed.
 Final quarry cut slopes will be graded at a 1.5H:1V angle, and fill slopes will be graded at a minimum 2H:1V but generally range between 3H:1V and 5H:1V.
 Upon reaching design depth, onsite stockpiled and imported fill will be used to elevate the floor of Parcel B from its design depth of 550-600 feet msl to between 1,100 and 1,200 feet msl.
 A total volume of approximately 11.7 to 20.5 million cubic yards is required to fill the quarry floor to its final design elevation.
-Approximately 8 million cubic yards of backfill may be generated on-site from the proposed mining described in section 5.1 above.
-It is anticipated approximately 3.7 to 12.5 million cubic yards of backfill material will be imported fill generated from off-site sources.
-Existing permanent Parcel A infrastructure, including the office, shop, access road, and trucking facility, will remain.
+Approximately 975,000 cubic yards of backfill may be generated on-site from the proposed mining described in section 5.1 above.
+It is anticipated approximately 10.7 to 19.5 million cubic yards of backfill material will be imported fill generated from off-site sources.
+Existing permanent Parcel A infrastructure, including the main office, truck shop, steel buildings/ structures, outdoor equipment and ancillary supply storage area, access road, and trucking facility, will remain.
 The remaining portion of Parcel A will be decompacted and graded.
 A mix of hydroseeding or broadcast seeding and container plants will be used to revegetate the site.
-The plan for reclamation is shown on Figure 12(a&b), "Reclamation Plan," Figure 13, "Reclamation Plan Cross-Sections," Sheet 4, "Reclamation Plan - Option A," Sheet 5, Reclamation Plan - Option B," and Sheet 6, "Reclamation Plan Cross Sections."
+The plan for reclamation is shown on Figure 12(a&b), "Reclamation Plan," Figure 13, "Reclamation Plan Cross Sections," Sheet 4, "Reclamation Plan - Option A," Sheet 5, Reclamation Plan - Option B," and Sheet 6, "Reclamation Plan Cross Sections."